MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 - Data ingestion supports Azure Data Lake *Gen2* storage accounts exclusively.
 You can't use Azure Data Lake Gen1 storage accounts to ingest data.

 - The Azure Data Lake storage account must have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).
+The data must be stored in a hierarchical folder format that defines the root folder and has subfolders for each entity.
+The subfolders can have full data or incremental data folders.

 - To authenticate with an Azure service principal, make sure it's configured in your tenant.
 For more information, see [Connect to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).